tarwn/lessthandot-hugo/blogs/content/posts/2012-05-21-sql-saturday-119-chicago-2012.md

   <em>SQLFriends lunch (photo courtesy of Aaron Lowe)</em>
 </p>

 Thank you, Aaron, for putting this event together.
-He’s looking to spread this idea, so if you have a great location and a possible guest host, let him know!
+He's looking to spread this idea, so if you have a great location and a possible guest host, let him know!

 **SQL Saturday**

-The main event took place on…wait for it…Saturday.
+The main event took place on...wait for it...Saturday.
 We were at DeVry University, the same location as last year, which is a great location.
-I grabbed some Dunkin’ Donuts coffee and a bagel and went to the sponsor room.
+I grabbed some Dunkin' Donuts coffee and a bagel and went to the sponsor room.
 That was set up really well, and I got a chance to chat with the national and local companies supporting the SQL community.
 Thank you to the sponsors!

-I caught part of the WIT lunch session, between waiting in a long line for [Portillo’s][7] and dashing off to present.
+I caught part of the WIT lunch session, between waiting in a long line for [Portillo's][7] and dashing off to present.
 Thank you to Wendy Pastrick, Erin Stellato, Hope Foley, and Shelly Noll for sharing their experiences and advice!

 **My Session**

 I presented my “Reporting Services: From Basic to WOW!” session after lunch.
-I always like the challenge of keeping people awake after a good lunch (and Portillo’s was a _good_ lunch).
+I always like the challenge of keeping people awake after a good lunch (and Portillo's was a _good_ lunch).
 I had a packed, energetic room that I really had a great time presenting to.
 About half the attendees were at their very first SQL Saturday, which was exciting for me.

 <p style="text-align: center;">
   <img src="http://farm8.staticflickr.com/7231/7228783742_b07cb28466.jpg" alt="" />